 - Collecting revenue from new customers

-- Keeping track of customer renewals to retain business
+- Keeping track of customer renewals to retain business and forecast sales

 - Ensuring new customers are properly trained on how to best use your products and services

-- Eliminate bottlenecks in the sales process
+- Eliminating bottlenecks in the sales process

-- Create and analyze sales reports
+- Creating and analyzing sales reports

 Benefits & Drawbacks of Sales Operations